mmmarinho/ROS2_Tutorial/docs/source/preamble/python/editing_python_source.rst

 Editing Python source (with :program:`PyCharm`)
 ===============================================

-There are near-infinite ways to manage your Python code and, for this tutorial, we will use :program:`PyCharm`.
+There are near-infinite ways to manage your Python code and, in this section, we will use :program:`PyCharm`.
 Namely, the free community version.

 Installing :program:`PyCharm`
 ----------------------------